chandanhpcic/docs/source/manual/how-tos/carp.rst

 Overview
 --------

-One of the more powerful features of OPNsense is to set-up a redundant firewall with automatic fail-over option.
+One of the more powerful features of Reticen8 is to set-up a redundant firewall with automatic fail-over option.
 This chapter describes step by step how to create a set-up based on two networks.
 The 192.168.1.0/24 will be used for the internal network and 172.18.0.0/24 will be used to